accordproject/cicero-template-library/README.md

 npm run build
 ```

-By default, old pages won't include links to newer versions of templates, to regenerate old pages with the latest set of links, run:
+By default, old pages will include links to newer versions of templates, to skip regeneratation of old pages with the latest set of links, run:
 ```
-UPDATE_DROPDOWNS=true npm run build
+SKIP_DROPDOWNS=true npm run build
 ```

 ---